Why psychologists say compassion may be the missing ingredient in modern wellbeing

 The burnout concern is worth addressing, though.
 Compassion fatigue is real, but it typically comes from empathic distress (absorbing others’ pain without the ability to process it), not from compassion itself.
 Compassion, when practiced with mindfulness and boundaries, is sustainable.
 Empathic overwhelm, without those guardrails, is not.

 In Buddhist psychology, this distinction is well understood.
 Compassion (karuna) is always paired with equanimity (upekkha), the ability to care deeply without being destabilized by that care.
-I found this pairing transformative when I started studying Buddhist principles more seriously.
+I found this pairing transformative when I started studying Buddhist principles more seriously, work that eventually became my book Hidden Secrets of Buddhism.
 You don’t have to be religious to use these tools.
 They’re practical frameworks for navigating an emotional life that’s more complex than most self-help books acknowledge.

 Simple practices that build compassion (without the fluff)